 “When you have 10,000 people trying to do it the same way, why do you want to be 10,001?”

 – Mark Cuban, Entrepreneur & Owner of Dallas Mavericks

 This applies to you!
-How are you going to get way from your 10,000 competitors, so you’re not 10,001?
-At Roadside Dental Marketing, we have the secret to write great website content for the web: You have to write about your WHY!
+How are you going to get away from your 10,000 competitors, so you’re not 10,001?
+At Roadside Dental Marketing, we have the secret to writing great website content for the web: You have to write about your WHY!
 Because writing about “what you do” is so five years ago.

 It should explain why you are in the business and what made you get started.
 It’s only after this that it should tell what you do and/or how you do it.

 So, when writing your website, keep these questions in the back of your mind:

 - Why do you do it?

 - Why are you unique?